VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Introduction

-Thus we propose \emph{\method}, a realistic, dynamic video world model that allows explicit and precise control over camera and multi-object motion in a unified 4D geometric control, as shown in Fig.~\ref{Figure:Teaser}.
-At its core is our novel \emph{4D Geometric Control} representation, which encodes the world state using a static background point cloud for scene geometry and per-object 3D Gaussian trajectories to capture object dynamics.
-Each 3D Gaussian trajectory represents an object's probabilistic 3D occupancy over time: its mean defines the motion path, while its covariance captures the object's spatial extent and orientation.
-This probabilistic formulation provides a soft, flexible, and category-agnostic approach to modeling diverse object shapes and motions, overcoming the limitations of rigid 3D bounding boxes or category-specific parametric models.
-Crucially, the background point cloud and per-object 3D Gaussian trajectories share a common world coordinate system, enabling coherent and unified control over both camera and object motion.
-By rendering our 4D Geometric Control into target views, we condition a frozen Wan2.1-14B video diffusion backbone~\cite{wan2025wan} via a lightweight GeoAdapter, an adapter-style branch inspired by ControlNet~\cite{zhang2023adding}.
-This enables the generation of high-fidelity videos that accurately reflect the underlying 4D world state with specified camera and object dynamics.
-Unlike 2D control signals, our 4D Geometric Control is inherently 3D-aware, \ie view-consistent and robust to occlusions, making it a more effective and reliable interface for video world modeling.
-Training VerseCrafter requires large-scale paired data of real-world videos and their corresponding 4D geometric controls.
-To this end, we constructed \textit{VerseControl4D}, a large-scale real-world dataset with automatically annotated camera and object trajectories needed to construct our 4D geometric controls.
-This dataset allows us to train VerseCrafter on a massive and diverse set of real-world videos, significantly enhancing its generalization and performance.
+Thus we propose \emph{\method}, a realistic, dynamic video world model that enables precise control of camera and multi-object motion within a unified 4D geometric world state, as shown in Fig.~\ref{Figure:Teaser}.
+At the core of VerseCrafter is our \emph{4D Geometric Control} representation, which represents the scene state as a static background point cloud for scene geometry and per-object 3D Gaussian trajectories to capture object dynamics.
+Each 3D Gaussian trajectory models an object's probabilistic 3D occupancy over time: its mean defines the motion path, while its covariance captures the object's spatial extent and orientation.
+This probabilistic formulation provides a soft, flexible, and category-agnostic way to model diverse object shapes and motions, overcoming the limitations of rigid 3D bounding boxes or category-specific parametric models.
+Crucially, the background point cloud and per-object 3D Gaussian trajectories share a common world coordinate frame, enabling coherent and unified control over both camera and object motion.

+By rendering 4D Geometric Control into multi-channel 4D control maps, we condition a frozen Wan2.1-14B video diffusion backbone~\cite{wan2025wan} via a lightweight GeoAdapter, an adapter-style branch inspired by ControlNet~\cite{zhang2023adding}.
+This conditioning enables the generation of high-fidelity videos that faithfully reflect the explicit 4D geometric world state.
+Unlike 2D control signals, our 4D Geometric Control is inherently 3D-aware, making it naturally more view-consistent and robust to occlusions, and thus a more effective and reliable interface for video world modeling.
+Training VerseCrafter requires large-scale paired data of real-world videos and corresponding 4D geometric control.
+To this end, we construct \textit{VerseControl4D}, a real-world video dataset with automatically derived prompts and rendered 4D control maps.
+This dataset supports large-scale training on diverse real-world videos.